Minh-Bao/cms-V2/README.md

 - Create separate file for rules request

-## Fonction
+## Stack
 - Laravel 8
+- Tailwind css
+- AlpinJS
+- Livewire
-- for css and js use of Mix and compile in dev mode...
+- Compile sass and js with Mix ...

+## Todo
+- Rewrite Front and dmin panel with tailwind and alpine...
+- Try to use Livewire to create blocs and separate logic controller for each "bloc module"
+- Replace carroussel (livewire or tailwind...?)
+- Replace front wyswig modal edition (livewire or tailwind...?)

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).